 - Build a collaborative network of key education institutions, including relevant Korean institutions such as KNOU and KERIS.

-- Aligning the project with Education 2030 and national education development priorities to secure convergence and maximize synergies with other key stakeholders in the education systems.
+- Align with Education 2030 and national education development priorities to maximise synergies with other key stakeholders in education systems.

-- Ensuring country ownership by establishing project teams led by education ministries and formed with key implementing agencies; engaging the teams in developing country project documents; decentralizing funds and responsibility for day-to-day implementation to UNESCO Field Offices.
+- Ensure country ownership by establishing project teams led by education ministries and formed with key implementing agencies

-The specific aims for the three target countries are:
+The aims of the three target countries are:

-- Make information on management administration available on-line and enhance communication between local community and schools, through strengthening of the ICT-enhanced EMIS.
+- Make information on management administration available on-line and enhance communication between local community and schools, especially by strengthening ICT-enhanced education management and information systems (EMIS).

-- Transform the provision of ODL from paper based methodology to blended learning models
+- Transform the provision of ODL from a paper based model to blended learning models

-- Create an ecosystem that enables knowledge societies and alignment with SDGs, also through improvement of the ICT in Education policy.
+- Create an ecosystem that fosters knowledge societies and aligns with SDGs, particularly by improving ICT in Education policy.

-- Enhance the capacity of pre- and in-service primary and secondary teachers to provide quality education, by improving their skills to integrate ICT in education, and using electronic assessments.
+- Enhance the capacity of pre- and in-service primary and secondary teachers to provide quality education, by improving their skills to integrate ICT in education, and use electronic assessments.

-- Strengthen the capacity of the University of Rwanda by expanding higher education through courses delivered via ODL.
+- Strengthen the capacity of the University of Rwanda to expand higher education through courses delivered via ODL.

 - Facilitate policy development and share best practices to build knowledge societies.

-- Strengthen e-education and ICTs in primary and secondary education, through an ICT-enhanced school model aligned with the new curriculum (including the e-School strategy, teachers’ support, learning management systems, and e-Learning environment).
+- Strengthen e-education and ICTs in primary and secondary education, through an ICT-enhanced school model aligned with the new curriculum (including the e-School strategy, support for teachers, learning management systems, and e-Learning environment).

-- Capacitate higher and tertiary education using diverse methodologies for lifelong and open and distance learning, including digitalization of materials, introduction of blended learning and innovative ICT solutions for ODL, etc.
+- Strengthen the capacities of higher and tertiary education institutions to use diverse approaches to facilitate lifelong and open and distance learning, including through the digitalization of materials, introduction of blended learning, and innovative ICT solutions for ODL.

 - Create an enabling policy environment for the effective use of ICTs in primary, secondary, higher, and tertiary education.

-The project was launched at the 2015 World Education Forum, in Incheon, Republic of Korea and is aligned with the Education 2030 Agenda, the Sustainable Development Goals, in particular Goal 4 on Education, the Global Education First Initiative and the Qingdao Declaration on ICT and Education.
+The project was launched at the 2015 World Education Forum, in Incheon, Republic of Korea and is aligned with the Education 2030 Agenda, the Sustainable Development Goals (particularly SDG 4), the Global Education First Initiative and the Qingdao Declaration on ICT and Education.